 Since I was using cardstock, I cut about 7 pieces of ‘shells’ for each earring, each measuring about 2.5″ in height.
 You can definitely make them bigger or smaller – I just prefer them bigger.

 Step 3.
 Using a foam brush or spouncer, use Mod Podge to adhere your ‘shell’ layers together.
 You will want to add the back layer and front layer last.
-The Mod Podge Silicone Craft Mat actually helps with this step as your shell pieces won’t adhere to the surface if you are using the mat.

 This will how thick it will be after 7 layers of cardstock – I’d say it’s pretty sturdy after this point!
 Make sure to sandwich your pieces between two big books while it’s drying to encourage flattening of the pieces.